NEBRASKA HOSPICE AND PALLIATIVE CARE ASSOCIATION

 About The Nebraska Hospice and Palliative Care Association

-The Nebraska Hospice and Palliative Care Association is a statewide partnership to improve the quality of life for all Nebraskans who have chronic conditions or are near the end of life and to support the various communities who care for them.
+The Nebraska Hospice and Palliative Care Association is a statewide partnership that exists to improve the quality of life for all Nebraskans who have chronic conditions or are near the end of life and to support the various communities who care for them.
 Hospice provides care for all ages and includes a team of professionals to provide support: a doctor, nurse, social worker, chaplain (if desired), other specialists as needed and volunteers.

 Programs & Services Offered

 - Find a Hospice tool allows visitors to search for NHPCA hospice members by county, city or ZIP code, and provides a map marked with hospices located in the specified area.

 - Advocacy: NHPCA staff and members attend National Hospice and Palliative Care Organization’s Capitol Hill Day in Washington, D.C., every year to advocate for hospice and palliative care at the national level.

 - Education: NHPCA provides handouts and resources to help people determine if they or a loved one are ready for hospice care.
 NHPCA also provides resources for physicians related to end-of-life care.

 - Annual “Living a Good Life… at the End of Life” Conference features a trade show, education sessions, and awards banquet, to provide hospice and palliative care professionals with networking opportunities, continuing education and recognition for their important work.
 NHPCA awards six scholarships annually for hospice professionals to attend the “Living a Good Life…at the End of Life” Conference.

 - “Hospice lets me be…” Outreach Campaign.
 The outreach campaign focuses on real-life stories to promote hospice benefits, awareness and connect people with resources.